fjnn/hvl-ele201/_pages/lectures/l1-firstcode.md

 Turn on all three LEDs one by one, and turn them off afterwards.

 Steps:
-1. Look at the reference manual which port the user LEDs are connected.
+1. The name of the 3 pins are:
+   1. LD1, LD2 and LD3
 2. Start a new STM32CubeMX project.
 If you select the default mode, the LED assignments will be already done.
 3. Skip clock configurations (for now).
 4. Do the necessary changes in the Project Manager tab and generate the source code.